 Having Tobias around really helps to keep me on track.
 We don’t eat the same things most days, but just telling him about what I eat and food shopping together makes me “cheat” much less often.
 Getting support from your loved ones can make all the difference when you’re trying to do something difficult.

 We all set out with the best intentions and plans, but sometimes we need a little help staying on track.
 These three tips on how to stick to your diet and workout routine can help keep you accountable and make it easier for you to reach your fitness goals.
 Good luck!

-Suggested next post: How to set Realistic Fitness and Diabetes Goals and Find Your Positive Motivation
+- How to Set Realistic Fitness and Diabetes Goals and Find Your Positive Motivation

 - How to Lose Weight When You Live With Diabetes